Spectral Bottleneck in Sinusoidal Representation Networks: Noise is All You Need: Introduction

 \section{Introduction}

 Implicit neural representations (INRs) of natural and synthetic signals have broad applications across various domains.
 They allow neural networks to represent coordinate-based discrete data such as images, videos, audio, 3D shapes, and scientific datasets as continuous functions.
-This allows seamless integration of scientific, multimedia, and medical data into machine learning pipelines for tasks such as denoising, classification, inpainting, and latent representation~\cite{mildenhall2021nerf,oechsle2019texture,niemeyer2020differentiable,szatkowski2022hypersound}.
+This allows seamless integration of multimedia, medical, and scientific data into machine learning pipelines for tasks such as denoising, classification, inpainting, and latent representation~\cite{mildenhall2021nerf,oechsle2019texture,niemeyer2020differentiable,szatkowski2022hypersound}.
 The key advantages of INRs over discretely sampled data are continuous input parameterization (no grid), fully differentiable networks with accessible gradients, and compressed data representation~\cite{sitzmann2020implicit, tancik2020fourier}.
-With spatio-temporal derivatives readily available through automatic differentiation, INRs can also be employed to solve forward and inverse problems governed by differential equations in a mesh-free setting~\cite{raissi2019physics, song2022versatile}.
+Using the readily available spatio-temporal gradients obtained through automatic differentiation, INRs can also be employed to solve forward and inverse problems governed by differential equations in a mesh-free setting~\cite{raissi2019physics, song2022versatile}.

-Although training a conventional multi-layer perceptron (MLP) to learn discrete data through supervised learning may seem straightforward, representing natural signals (such as images, videos, audio, or turbulent fluid flow data) is often challenging due to the wide range of frequencies and rank complexity of the data.
-Several works have theoretically and empirically showed that ReLU based deep neural networks are prone to `spectral bias' \cite{rahaman2019spectral, xu2019frequency} and are ill-conditioned for low-dimensional coordinate-based training tasks.
-To overcome spectral bias and the associated lazy training, coordinate inputs are often mapped to positional encodings~\cite{mildenhall2021nerf} or random Fourier features~\cite{rahimi2007random,tancik2020fourier}, which enable more effective learning of high-frequency signals.
+Although multi-layer perceptrons (MLPs) are universal function approximators, training them to fit natural signals such as images, videos, or audio is often challenging.
+Analytical and empirical results are presented in previous studies \cite{rahaman2019spectral, xu2019frequency} showing that ReLU based deep neural networks are prone to `spectral bias' and are ill-conditioned for low-dimensional coordinate-based training tasks.
+To overcome spectral bias and the associated lazy training, coordinate inputs are often mapped to positional encodings~\cite{mildenhall2021nerf} or random Fourier features~\cite{rahimi2007random,tancik2020fourier}, which as shown in \cite{yuce2022structured} increase the `expressive power' of INRs.
 Alternatively, Sitzmann et al. \cite{sitzmann2020implicit} have proposed sinusoidal representation networks (SIRENs) using periodic activation function $\phi(x) = \sin(\omega_0 x)$,